Advanced Magento 2 Developer Tools For Debugging

 I. PHPUnit

-PHPUnit is a standard testing framework for PHP.
+PHPUnit is a standard testing framework for Magento PHP.
 It allows writing and running unit tests.
 The framework verifies the behavior of individual classes and methods.
-It is essential for code quality and catching regressions.
+It is a must for code quality and catching regressions.

 Key Highlights: